 Let’s have a look at the least diverse countries in the world.

 American Samoa is not an independent state but is a part of the United States of America.
 It is located in the Southeast part of Samoa and comprises 2 atolls and 5 islands.
 It is native to 55 thousand people.
 15% of these people are US citizens and 35% of them are foreign-born that are immigrants of Samoan.
-Inhabitants of Samoa speak two languages, English and Samoan.
+The inhabitants of Samoa speak two languages, English and Samoan.

 Aruba is the most frequently visited island in the world.
 Two third of its economy is supported by tourists.
-It is the independent part of the Netherlands.
+It is an independent part of the Netherlands.
 This island is also influenced by Dutch, so it is considered the least diverse country in the world.
 Arubans speak three languages that are English, Spanish, and Dutch.

 Uruguay is officially known as the Oriental Republic of Uruguay.
 It is located in the southeastern region of South America.
 The inhabitants of Uruguay are ethnically homogeneous.
 88% of Uruguayans are from European countries.
 Uruguay is also native to the African old generation and Asian population.
-The language spoken by Uruguay is Spanish.
+The language spoken in Uruguay is Spanish.
 The homogeneous population of Uruguay makes it the least diverse country in the world.

 The main aspect of cultural diversity is language.
 Whether it is the most diverse country or least diverse country, you need to target them in their native language.
 CCJK is a solution to this problem.
-It provides translation and localization services in more than 120 languages.
-Translators at CCJK are aware of cultural diversities and provide you with impeccable translation services in the fastest turnaround time and economical rate.
+It provides translation and localization services in more than 230+ languages.
+Translators at CCJK are aware of cultural diversities and provide you with impeccable translation services at the fastest turnaround time and economical rate.